hibatillah/ProjectPD/README.md

-## Data Mining Lesson Project
-Web to identify types of rice and classify them by color.<br>
-The **dataset and .h5 file** can get [here](https://drive.google.com/drive/folders/1RC3583c2NkAN5ieJKZYOyJdoEUEnSa2D?usp=sharing)
+## Web Identification of Rice Types based on Color

+This was project for 3rd semester of Data Mining course at Politeknik Caltex Riau.
+This project applies the concept of deep learning and image processing with Python to identify the inputed images and classify them based on color.

-Project was built with Python for identify process, HTML, Javascript and styling with TailwindCSS.<br>
+Project was built with Python for identify process, HTML, Javascript, JQuery and styling with TailwindCSS.
 [Click here for preview project](https://hibatillah.github.io/ProjectPD)